mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 Both games involve two people and a pot of money.
 In the ultimatum game, one person proposes a division of the money.
-The other person can then accept that division or reject it.
+The other person can then accept that proposal or reject it.
 If the second person accepts, the pot is split according to the agreement.
 But if the second person rejects, both people get nothing.

 A fair division might seem like a 50-50 split.
 But since the second person can't